SitePen/dgrid/README.md

 * The `dgrid-selected` and `dgrid-deselected` events still fire, but include a `cells` property containing an array of cell objects, rather than a `rows` property.
-* Whereas Selection's `select` and `deselect` methods look up the passed argument via List's `row` method, CellSelection looks it up via Grid's `cell` method.
+* Whereas Selection's `select`, `deselect`, and `isSelected` methods look up the passed argument via List's `row` method, CellSelection looks it up via Grid's `cell` method.
 * The `allowSelect` method is passed a cell object instead of a row object.

 ## Keyboard

 This mixin adds keyboard handling functionality.
 The arrow keys can be used to navigate the focus across cells and rows, providing accessibility and ease of use.
+The page up and page down keys may also be used for faster navigation, traversing the number of rows specified in the `pageSkip` property of the instance.

 When used with grids, this mixin references the `cellNavigation` property of the grid instance, to determine whether keyboard navigation and focus should